gregdan3/gregdan3.github.io/pages/mind-map/software/blender.md

 > and since the only other model was either the donut or the icing, the entire opposite end of the operated model would snap to the other

 > Cycles renderer is more accurate but way slower than Eevee

+> you can usually fix geometry by merging vertices or deleting faces and recreating new ones in their place

+> uv map project from view is the best tool that exists at all